RealAbrahP/Athleisure-Online-Revenue_Opt/project notebook.md

-## 5. Correlation between revenue and reviews
+## Correlation between revenue and reviews
 <p>Strangely, no <code>discount</code> is offered on Nike products!
 In comparison, not only do Adidas products generate the most revenue, but these products are also heavily discounted! </p>
 <p>To improve revenue further, the company could try to reduce the amount of discount offered on Adidas products, and monitor sales volume to see if it remains stable.
 Alternatively, it could try offering a small discount on Nike products.
 This would reduce average revenue for these products, but may increase revenue overall if there is an increase in the volume of Nike products sold. </p>
-<p>Now explore whether relationships exist between the columns in our database.
-We will check the strength and direction of a correlation between <code>revenue</code> and <code>reviews</code>. </p>
+<p>We will now explore whether relationships exist between the columns in our database by checking the strength and direction of a correlation between <code>revenue</code> and <code>reviews</code>. </p>

 ```python